 As the fat rendered from the turkey's skin and dripped onto the electric coils, the oven shot off sparks.
 We stood close by with a fire extinguisher as the apartment filled with haze and the smoke and carbon monoxide alarms simultaneously rang out.
 Luckily, after an initial layer of soot had formed on the turkey, the air cleared enough that we could proceed.
 Ash was all the rage in the haute restaurant scene back then, so I was comfortable calling it an ash-roasted turkey.

 We mixed up a pot of classic stovetop mac and cheese, molasses-spiked sweet potato mash, sage and cornbread dressing, and turkey-neck gravy.
 Even with most of the apartment's surfaces covered in carrot peels and crouton crumbs, I still had plans for pie.
-Not only would it be the perfect consolation if no one showed up, pie represented all my Thanksgiving insecurities wrapped up in a buttery, flaky crust.
+Not only would it be the perfect consolation if no one showed up, but also pie represented all my Thanksgiving insecurities wrapped up in a buttery, flaky crust.

 I was born and raised in America, but I didn't grow up with pie.
 From the moment I heard the phrase "American as apple pie," I became a girl with a mission.
 I genuinely believed, throughout my entire childhood, that mastering the apple pie would solve all my problems.
 The perfect apple pie meant that people would stop teasing me about my chicken korma sandwiches and start pronouncing my name correctly—maybe even make an appearance at one of my parties.
 In a time before internet or the Food Network or Stella, I would pore over the cryptic messages in dessert cookbooks for hours, trying to unearth the mysteries of cutting butter into flour.